 CHINA, ELEPHANTS AND IVORY

 A report published in July 2012 said that China remained the main destination for large-scale ivory consignments.
-More than 24 tons of illegal ivory was seized worldwide last year, the most since a ban on the trade was introduced in 1989.
+More than 24 tons of illegal ivory was seized worldwide in 2011, the most since a ban on the trade was introduced in 1989.
+Dr. Iain Douglas-Hamilton, founder and director of Save the Elephants, said “one hundred thousand elephants were killed for their ivory in Africa in just three years between 2010 and 2012 according to our research.
+China holds the key to the future of elephants — without China’s leadership in ending demand for ivory Africa’s elephants could disappear from the wild within a generation.”
 [Source: Jerome Starkey, The Times, August 16, 2012]

 Frank Pope wrote in the Times of London in 2011, “Africa is facing its worst elephant poaching crisis for decades with bulls being slaughtered illegally to meet the demand for ivory from China’s nouveau riche.
 Even in one of the continent’s best protected reserves, the Samburu National Park in northern Kenya, more elephants have been lost in the past two and a half years than in the previous 11.
 During the last five months, the level of poaching has been the worst on record.
 [Source: Frank Pope, Times of London, August 2011]